dhrubo55/personal-blog/content/posts/day-93.md

 }
 ```

 This utility is the workhorse of our system.
-It handles three scenarios:
+It handles masking individual values, masking method parameters in bulk, and creating masked string representations of entire objects.

-1. Masking individual values
+I know what you're thinking.
+"Is that reflection I see?"
+Yes.
+Yes it is.

-2. Masking method parameters in bulk
+Look, I tried doing this without reflection.
+I really did.
+Spent like 2 hours going down the bytecode manipulation rabbit hole with ByteBuddy.
+Then I remembered the golden rule: solve the problem first, optimize later.
+Reflection works fine here because we're only using it when something's actually being logged, which isn't exactly a hot path in your application.

-3. Creating masked string representations of entire objects
+Plus, the JVM's gotten really good at optimizing reflection calls these days.
+We're not in Java 5 anymore.

 ## Step 3: Custom Exception Handler for Stack Traces

 Here's where things get interesting.
-We need to intercept exceptions and mask sensitive parameters before they're logged:

 ```java
 package com.example.security;